Rua-Gouveia-Alliance/MeteorStorm/README.md

 # MeteorStorm

+Project done in the scope of the course Introduction to Computer Architecture, IST 2021/2022.

+# Relatório

 ## 1. Manual de utilizador

 O projeto foi desenvolvido e testado tendo em vista a versão do simulador